The TEAM Project

 TEAM I Optics

 TEAM I is a double-aberration-corrected (scanning) transmission electron microscope (STEM/TEM).
-The basic instrument is a modified FEI Titan 80-300 microscope equipped with a high-brightness Schottky-field emission “X-FEG” electron source, a source monochromator, a CEOS DCOR spherical-aberration STEM probe corrector, and a CEOS CEOS CCOR combined spherical/chromatic aberration TEM corrector, and a high-resolution Gatan Imaging Fitler (GIF) Continuum K3 spectrometer with direct electron detection.
+The basic instrument is a modified FEI Titan 80-300 microscope equipped with a high-brightness Schottky-field emission “X-FEG” electron source, a source monochromator, a CEOS DCOR spherical-aberration STEM probe corrector, and a CEOS CEOS CCOR combined spherical/chromatic aberration TEM corrector, and a high-resolution Gatan Imaging Filter (GIF) Continuum K3 spectrometer with direct electron detection.
 The probe corrector corrects coherent axial aberrations up to 4th order, as well as 5th order spherical aberration and six-fold astigmatism.
 The image corrector corrects for coherent axial aberrations up to 3rd order, partially compensates for 4th and 5th order aberrations and corrects for chromatic aberrations.
 TEM and STEM modes and 0.15 eV energy resolution using source monochromation.
-THis instrument also offeres a variety of 4D-STEM operational modes including ptychography, strain mapping, differential phase contrast, microprobe scanning diffraction, orientation imaging, and more.
+This instrument also offers a variety of 4D-STEM operational modes including ptychography, strain mapping, differential phase contrast, microprobe scanning diffraction, orientation imaging, and more.

 Stage